-Student Advisor ☐ Thesis Option: 10 cou rses (3 hours each) and a thesis (4 hours) for a total of 34 ho urs.
-FNG 100 is the course for the Master's thesis
+Student Advisor ☐ Thesis Option: 10 course es (3 hours each) and a thesis (4 hours) for a total of 34 hours.
+ENG 499 is the course nu umber for the Master's thesis.

-Course Requirement Credit Date Hours Completed ENG 401: Introduction to Graduate Studies 3 ENG 402: Teaching Composition 3 (Required to hold a Teaching Assistantship) One course in the pedagogy of Creative Writing or approved substitute 3 Either ENG 403 (Studies in Poetic Forms and Conventions) or 404 3 (Studies in Narrative Form and Theory), to be determined by the genre in which the student will write the thesis Two or three elective courses, such as hypertext or visual rhetoric, in 6-8 literature, language, rhetoric, and/or theory, including one course in the genre in which the student will write the thesis 4) 5) 6) One elective in an area related to the thesis offered by departments other 3 than our own, to be approved by the student's advisor.
-For example: this area might be music, visual arts, philosophy, history, journalism, or foreign-language literature.
+Course Requirement Credit Hours Date Completed ENG 401: Introduction to Graduate Studies 3 ENG 402: Teaching Composition 3 (Required to hold a Teaching Assistantship) One course in the pedagogy of Creative Writing or approved substitute 3 Either ENG 403 (Studies in Poetic Forms and Conventions) or 404 (Studies in Narrative Form and Theory), to be determined by the genre in which the student will write the thesis 3 Two or three elective courses, such as hypertext or visual rhetoric, in literature, language, rhetoric, and/or theory, including one course in the genre in which the student will write the thesis 6-8 4) 5) One elective in an area related to the thesis offered by departments other than our own, to be approved by the student's advisor.
+3 For example: this area might be music, visual arts, philosophy, history, journalism, or foreign-language literature.
 Departments include, but are not limited to, Foreign Languages, Communication, Theatre, or Arts Technology.